magento/magento2/app/code/Magento/AdminNotification/README.md

 ## Installation details

+The Magento_AdminNotification module creates the following tables in the database:
+- `adminnotification_inbox`
+- `admin_system_messages`

 Before disabling or uninstalling this module, note that the Magento_Indexer module depends on this module.

 For information about module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-enable.html).